Choosing an Interior Paint Sheen

 Sheen refers to paint’s shininess.
 When deciding on paint sheen, consider the condition of the wall and whether the area is high/low traffic.
 Here’s a partial list to get started:

-- Flat or matte sheen provides great depth of color and is ideal for less-than-perfect surfaces.
+• Flat or matte sheen provides great depth of colour and is ideal for less-than-perfect surfaces.

-- Eggshell, pearl and satin sheens are light, easy to clean, work great in high traffic areas, and reveal color with a softly polished glow.
+• Eggshell, pearl and satin sheens are light, easy to clean, work great in high traffic areas, and reveal colour with a softly polished glow.

-- Semi-gloss sheens are particularly durable and are often recommended for moldings and trim.
+• Semi-Gloss sheens are particularly durable and are often recommended for mouldings and trim.

 Choosing an Exterior Paint Sheen